 Figure 3.
-Percentage of bonds broken by the fission algorithms and during the observed fissions of the different baboon social groups.
-The y-axis is scaled such that for each group a value of 0 represents the percentage of bonds broken by the efficient non-behavioral algorithm and a value of 1 represents the mean percentage of bonds broken by the random algorithm (see dotted black lines).
-Boxes are clustered by algorithm; each color represents one of the seven different pre-fission baboon social groups.
-For a given social network, values below 0 denote breaking fewer bonds than the efficient non-behavioral algorithm and values above 1 denote breaking more bonds than random.
+Percentage of bonds broken by the fission algorithms and during the observed fissions of the different baboon social groups. (a) The y-axis is scaled such that for each group a value of 0 represents the percentage of bonds broken by the efficient non-behavioral algorithm and a value of 1 represents the mean percentage of bonds broken by the random algorithm (dotted black lines).
+Boxes are clustered by algorithm; each color represents one of the seven different pre-fission social groups.
+For a given network, values below 0 denote breaking fewer bonds than the efficient non-behavioral algorithm and values above 1 denote breaking more bonds than random.
 The observed lines are the percentage of bonds that the observed fissions broke (see ‘How efficient were the observed baboon fissions’).
 In most of the actual fissions, the baboons broke more bonds than needed (observed lines fall above efficient non-behavioral) but fewer bonds than random (observed lines fall below random).
 Comparing other clusters of histograms to the dashed lines allows for an assessment of the efficiency of the fission algorithms (see ‘How efficient were each of the five fission algorithms’).
-The democracy and community algorithms break the lowest percentage of bonds, usually similar to the efficient non-behavioral network bisection.
+The democracy and community algorithms break the lowest percentage of bonds, usually similar to the efficient non-behavioral network bisection. (b) The first three rows report η2 for the pairwise comparisons between the stochastic algorithms.
+In general, η2 of 0.01 is considered small, 0.07 medium, and 0.14 large57.
+The last two rows show the average percentile of the stochastic algorithms that the efficient non-behavior algorithm and observed fissions fall on.
+For example, the value of 95 for observed fissions means that the baboons broke more bonds than 95% of fissions from the democracy algorithm.
+More extreme values (those closer to 0 and 100) indicate a lower probability that the efficient non-behavioral (ENBNB) or observed value would be produced by that stochastic algorithm.